Juan A. Colmenares

 Ubiquitous Swarm Lab at UC Berkeley.

-Previously, I was a postdoctoral scholar in the UC Berkeley's Parallel Computing Laboratory (Par Lab).
+Previously, I was a postdoctoral scholar in the UC Berkeley's Parallel Computing Laboratory (Par Lab), working with

 I completed my Ph.D. in the EECS Department at UC Irvine, where I had the privilege of working under